Home

 • One European study found that eating cereals, fruit and vegetables - around 35g a day - can almost halve the risk of bowel cancer.
 The disease affects 30,000 Britons a year.
 A second study revealed that the majority of bowel cancer sufferers were also those with the least fibre in their diets.
 The study concluded that doubling fibre intake can cut bowel cancer risk by 40 per cent.
 (Daily Mail Online, 'High-fibre diet does beat cancer' article).

 • Fiber, with sufficient fluid intake, moves quickly and easily through your digestive system.
-High fibre diet can help to keep you "regular."
+High fibre diet can help keep you regular.

-• High fibre diet can decrease your risk of high blood sugar and diabetes, it can also help stabilise blood sugar levels in people who suffer from type 2 diabetes.
+• High fibre diet can decrease your risk of high blood sugar and diabetes, it can also help stabilize blood sugar levels in people who suffer from type 2 diabetes.

 Fibre Deficiency: